mattermost/docs/source/install/transport-encryption/config-database.rst

 - skip-verify (Require TLS + accept self-signed)
 - preferred (Try TLS, fallback to unencrypted)

-In our case we need to use ``skip-verify`` since we use a self-signed certificate, the configuration setting will now look like this:
+In our case we need to use ``skip-verify`` since we use a self-signed certificate.
+The configuration setting will now look like this:

 ``"DataSource": "mmuser:sad09zusaopdhsad123@tcp(10.10.250.148:3306)/mattermost?charset=utf8mb4,utf8\u0026readTimeout=30s\u0026writeTimeout=30s&tls=skip-verify",``